AndBible/docs-wiki/FAQ.md

 Sword generated indexes partially work in And Bible but fully compatible indexes must be generated using a recent JSword application on JDK 1.5+.

 The best, quickest and most reliable method to get a search index is to download it using And Bible as requested the first time you request a Search.

+## What are the permissions for? ##

+And Bible requires the following permissions:

+1. Full network access
+    In order to download Bible versions
+1. Modify or delete the contents of your SD card + read the contents of your SD card In order to store Bible versions
+1. Read phone status and identity
+    In order to stop Speak if a call comes in
+1. Modify system settings
+    In order to change the screen sleep time if requested in And Bible settings